nextcloud/mail/README.md

 Certain advanced or experimental features need to be specifically enabled in your `config.php`:

 ### Debug mode
 You can enable IMAP and SMTP backend logging.
-A horde_imap.log for IMAP and horde_smtp.log for SMTP will appear in the same directory as your owncloud.log.
+A horde_imap.log for IMAP and horde_smtp.log for SMTP will appear in the same directory as your nextcloud.log.
 #### IMAP logging:
 ```php
 'app.mail.imaplog.enabled' => true